lebair-pierre-alexis/Amazing-Maze/README.md

         #.#.#..
         ######.

-    When in the acutal class it is stored as a numpy array with 0 for rooms and 1 for walls and is looking like this :
+    When in the actual class it is stored as a numpy array with 0 for rooms and 1 for walls and is looking like this :

         .#.#.
         #####